nuvibit/nuvibit.com/content/english/blog/aws-ma-ref-arch.md

 <br/>

 ## Foundation Core Domain - Account Baseline
-The Capabilities in the **Nuvibit Foundation Core Domain** typically consist not only of a **Foundation Core Account** but also requires some components to be deployed in all Accounts within the AWS organization.<br/>
+The Capabilities in the **Nuvibit Foundation Core Domain** typically consist not only of the **Foundation Core Accounts** but also requires some components to be deployed in all Accounts within the AWS organization.<br/>
 Those distributed components are summarized in the term **Account Baseline**.<br/>
-The Baseline includes account hardening, implementing compliance and security policies as well as wiring the accounts up with the **Foundation Core Account**.<br/><br/>
+The **Account Baseline** includes account hardening, implementing compliance and security policies as well as wiring the accounts up with the **Foundation Core Accounts**.<br/><br/>

-This **Account Baseline** is managed in a central place and rolled out to all AWS accounts within the organization.
+This **Account Baseline** is managed in a central place and rolled out to all AWS accounts within the AWS organization.

 ![img](images/blog/aws_ma_ref_arch/aws_foundation_core.png)